Application Extended: Still Accepting Applications

 Official Degree Title

-- Examine the ways that art making and the teaching of art are grounded in power structures situated within social, political, and cultural institutions and history.
+Examine the ways that art making and the teaching of visual art is grounded in historical context and power structures, including social, political, and cultural institutions.

-- Demonstrate the ability to be reflective practitioners and effective researchers who understand that theory informs practice and practice must be theorized.
+- Demonstrate the ability to be reflective practitioners and effective researchers who understand how to integrate theory/research with pedagogical and classroom practice.

-- Empower persuasive cultural advocates and community leaders able to articulate the importance of art in schools, institutions, and society at large.
+- Build relationships with students and families with the goal of fostering student learning, engagement, and well-being and serving as persuasive cultural advocates and community leaders able to articulate the importance of art in schools, institutions, and society at large.